semihyagcioglu/advocatus/README.md

 # advocatus
-A Python based AI with a Django interface
+A Django Interface for Astator